airborne-commando/voter-reg-status/README.md

 ## Limitations

 1. **CAPTCHA**:
-   - The script is designed to avoid triggering CAPTCHA by introducing random delays and limiting the number of searches per session (16 searches).
+   - The script is designed to avoid triggering CAPTCHA by introducing random delays and limiting the number of searches per session (15 searches), will take time to start back up.
-   - If CAPTCHA appears, you will need to solve it manually.

 2. **Session Limit**:
-   - After 16 searches, the script will stop and prompt you to restart it to avoid being flagged as a bot.
+   - After 15 searches, the script will restart the browser to avoid being flagged as a bot.

 3. **Browser Compatibility**:
    - The script is tested with Google Chrome and ChromeDriver.
 Other browsers are not supported.